AnyChart/docs.anychart.com/Basic_Charts/Series_Type.md

     {x: Date.UTC(2015, 4, 7), open: 18.76, high: 19.14, low: 18.63, close: 18.76}
 ];

-// set the series type
+// set the chart type
+var chart = anychart.financial();

-var series = chart.ohlc(data);
+// set the series type and data var series = chart.ohlc(data);

-// change the series type
+// switch the series type
 series.seriesType("range-area");
 ```

 {sample :height 425}BCT\_Series\_Type\_02{sample}

-Please note that the range area series uses only two values from the data set, but it works because it shares the default names of data fields (`low` and `high`) with Japanese candlestick and OHLC series.
+Please note that the Range Area series uses only two values from the data set, but it works because it shares the default names of data fields (`low` and `high`) with Japanese Candlestick and OHLC series.
 So, series types do not have to use the same number of fields to be convertible to each other.

 ## defaultSeriesType()

-{api:anychart.charts.Cartesian#defaultSeriesType}defaultSeriesType(){api} combined with {api:anychart.charts.Cartesian#addSeries}addSeries(){api} method allows vary the type of series:
+The {api:anychart.charts.Cartesian#defaultSeriesType}defaultSeriesType(){api} method combined with {api:anychart.charts.Cartesian#addSeries}addSeries(){api} allows you to vary the type of series:

 ```
 var data1 = [16, 30, 45, 12, 5];